scotato/sleeper/README.md

 ## Installation

-Sleeper is available for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/sleeper/) or [Chrome](https://chrome.google.com/webstore/detail/sleeper/njihjodgjnlpkoipodopnchepnpoogdi), see it in action at [sleeper.fyi](https://sleeper.fyi).
+Sleeper is available for [Chrome](https://chrome.google.com/webstore/detail/sleeper/njihjodgjnlpkoipodopnchepnpoogdi), [Firefox](https://addons.mozilla.org/en-US/firefox/addon/sleeper/) and [Edge](https://microsoftedge.microsoft.com/addons/detail/gdihfmeehghdcheocnakekjegoaiphlo).
+See it in action at [sleeper.fyi](https://sleeper.fyi).

 ## Architecture

 This is a monorepo using [yarn workspaces](https://yarnpkg.com/features/workspaces) that contains the sleeper [extension](https://github.com/scotato/sleeper/tree/master/extension) and [website](https://github.com/scotato/sleeper/tree/master/web).

-The extension and site are built with [React](https://reactjs.org/) using [create-react-app](https://github.com/facebook/create-react-app), [blobs](https://github.com/g-harel/blobs), [react-spring](react-spring.io/), and [styled-components](https://styled-components.com/).
+The extension and site are built with [React](https://reactjs.org/) using [create-react-app](https://github.com/facebook/create-react-app), [blobs](https://github.com/g-harel/blobs), [framer-motion](https://www.framer.com/motion/), and [styled-components](https://styled-components.com/).
 Design based on [iOS 13](https://www.apple.com/ios/ios-13/) dark mode wallpapers.

 The extension contains scripts to bundle and zip the project for release.
 The website is hosted by [Netlify](http://netlify.com/) which watches the master branch of this repo and automatically deploys the site on change.